OpenEvalProject/evals/manuscripts/elife-33864/v2/manuscript.md

 Radial representations of time-lapse images of protrusion formation in 3D were made using successively the Radial Reslice, Reslice and Minimum Intensity projection functions of ImageJ software.

-ImageJ Radial Profile plugin was used to measure the distribution of CAMSAP2 and GM130 signal intensity along the radius in a 20 µm radius-circle originating from the Golgi center and each profile was normalized as x i-MAXxiMAXxi-MINxi.
+ImageJ Radial Profile plugin was used to measure the distribution of CAMSAP2 and GM130 signal intensity along the radius in a 20 µm radius-circle originating from the Golgi center and each profile was normalized as $\frac{xi-MAXxi}{MAXxi-MINxi}$.

 For Golgi enrichment index of α- or γ-tubulin, z-maximum projection of α-, γ-tubulin or GM130 channel was thresholded using ImageJ to create a binary mask to delineate the cell or the Golgi area.
 The difference between the average intensity within the Golgi area and in the area outside the Golgi was divided by the intensity outside the Golgi and expressed in percent.

 α-tubulin or CAMSAP2 enrichment in the longest protrusion was calculated as the ratio between the fluorescence intensity in a 0.75 µm diameter-circle drawn 8 µm away from the cell body or in the manually drawn area in the longest protrusion and in the other protrusions, within z-maximum projections and averaged per cell.

 Time-lapse imaging of zebrafish venous sprouting was analyzed by manually drawing the vector corresponding to a sprout for each time point and measuring sprout length and angle using the measure function of ImageJ software.
 When needed, 3D color-coded stacks were used to more easily isolate the venous sprout.
 When the geometry of a sprout did not fit a straight line, a segmented line was used for length measurement and the straight line between sprout extremities for the angle determination.
-Growth persistence of a sprout elongation event corresponds to the mean value of length variations (Δ Length) between two consecutive time frames (every 10 min), whereas directional persistence was calculated for each frame as 1sin⁡∆α, where Δα represents the angle variation between two consecutive time frames, and then averaged per growing event.
+Growth persistence of a sprout elongation event corresponds to the mean value of length variations (Δ Length) between two consecutive time frames (every 10 min), whereas directional persistence was calculated for each frame as $\frac{1}{sin⁡\Delta\alpha}$, where Δα represents the angle variation between two consecutive time frames, and then averaged per growing event.

 To analyze MT radiality, images of fluorescently labeled MTs were separated into radial and non-radial components using customized ImageJ macro (Katrukha, 2017). (available at https://github.com/ekatrukha/radialitymap; copy archived at https://github.com/elifesciences-publications/radialitymap).
 First, local orientation angle map was calculated for each pixel using OrientationJ plugin (Püspöki et al., 2016).
 We used ‘cubic spline gradient’ method and tensor sigma parameter of 6 pixels (0.4 µm).
 The new origin of coordinates was specified by selecting the centrosome position in a corresponding channel, or the brightest spot in case of centrinone treatment.
 Radial local orientation angle was calculated as a difference between the local orientation angle and the angle of vector drawn from the new origin of coordinates to the current pixel position.
 A radial map image was calculated then as an absolute value of the cosine of the radial local orientation angle at each pixel providing values between zero and one.
 A non-radial map image was calculated as one minus radial map.
 Both maps were multiplied with the original image to account for different signal intensities; the two maps illustrate separated radial and non-radial image components.